Theoretical and practical single crystal X-ray structure determination

 Access to the Course

-Access to the course requires admission to a master¿s or PhD programme at The Faculty of Mathematics and Natural Sciences
+Access to the course requires admission to a master¿s or PhD programme at The Faculty of Science and Technology

 Teaching and learning methods